Bischoff/terraform-provider-feilong/docs/syntax.md

 Guest sections (optional):

  * `name` (mandatory): any arbitrary name to identify this resource.
 Please try to make it unique.
- * `memory` (mandatory): desired memory size, as an integer number followed by B, K, M, G
+ * `memory` (mandatory): desired memory size, as an integer number followed by B, K, M, or G.
- * `disk` (mandatory): desired disk size, as an integer number followed by B, K, M, G
+ * `disk` (mandatory): desired disk size, as an integer number followed by B, K, M, or G.
  * `image` (mandatory): the imaged used to create the guest.
 This image has to be prepared as explained in Feilong documentation.
  * `userid` (optional): the desired name of the guest on the z/VM side, maximum 8 characters, all capital letters.
 If omitted, it will be derived from the `name`.
  * `vcpus` (optional): the desired number of virtual CPUs on the guest.
 If omitted, it will be set to `1`.
  * `mac` (optional): the desired MAC address of the guest, as 6 hexadecimal digits separed by colons.
 Only last 3 bytes will be used, the first 3 will be ignored by Feilong.
 Feilong will set these first 3 bytes arbitrarily.
+ * `vswitch` (optional): the name of the virtual switch to connect to.
+If omitted, it will be set to `DEVNET`.
  * `cloudinit_params` (optional): the path to a local file containing an ISO 9660 image containing cloud-init parameters in the format used by openstack.
 You can:
     * prepare this file yourself, taking your inspiration from the contents of the `profider/files/cfgdrive/` directory in this project, or
     * use a cloud-init parameters section to prepare it automatically.
 If you do so, use `feilong_cloudinit_params.<CLOUDINIT_RESOURCE_NAME>.file` instead of a hardcoded path.